adidgunawan/finance-tracker/README.md

    - Required variables:
      - `NEXT_PUBLIC_SUPABASE_URL`
      - `NEXT_PUBLIC_SUPABASE_ANON_KEY`
+     - `BETTER_AUTH_SECRET` - Secret key for better-auth
+     - `DATABASE_URL` - PostgreSQL connection string
+     - `GOOGLE_CLIENT_ID` - Google OAuth client ID
+     - `GOOGLE_CLIENT_SECRET` - Google OAuth client secret
+     - `ALLOWED_USER_EMAILS` - Comma-separated list of allowed email addresses (e.g., `user1@example.com,user2@example.com`).
+Only users with emails in this list can log in.
+If not set, all logins will be denied (fail-secure).
+       - **Important**: All users (including existing users) must have their email addresses in this list to be able to log in.
+Make sure to add existing user emails to the whitelist before enabling this feature.

 4. Run database migrations:
    - Execute the SQL in `supabase/migrations/001_initial_schema.sql` in your Supabase SQL editor